-Through Protected Area recovery, WTI aims To improve the existing functionality of six selected Protected Areas (PAs) and restore ecological integrity.
-Assam, we have assisted conservation efforts to 'Bring Back Manas', UNESCO World a Heritage Site that was ravaged by militancy in the 1990s.
-As a result, Manas area has been tripled in size and 350 sq km declared as the First Addition to the national park.
-In 2021, another milestone was achieved with the notification of 422 sq km Raimona National Park, in the Greater Manas Landscape.
-Another important success was in Bihar's Valmiki Tiger Reserve, where we started a long-term conservation project in 2003.
+Heritage Site that was ravaged by militancy in the 1990s.
+As a result, Manas' area has been tripled in size politically and 350 sq km declared as the First Addition to the national park.
+In 2021, another milestone was achieved with the notification of the 422 sq km Raimona National Park, an area of huge significance in the Greater Manas Landscape.

+Another crucial intervention has been undertaken in Bihar's Valmiki Tiger Reserve, where we started a longterm conservation project in 2003.
 Derided as a 'tiger reserve without tigers' at the time, Valmiki is now regarded as a conservation success, winning the prestigious RBS Earth Guardian Award in 2017.
+We are now assisting the Bihar Forest Department in improving the functionality of Kaimur Wildlife Sanctuary.

-SINCE ONLY 5.43 PERCENT (as of June 2023) of India's total forest area is currently under the Protected Area network, we also work to secure critical habitats outside this network, especially wildlife corridors, wetlands, grasslands, Important Bird Areas, sacredgroves, coral reefs, mangroves, coastal and marine habiats.
-We're collaborating with state authorities and local communities to secure wetlands in human dominated landscapes, to support aquatic biodiversity in general and sarus crane in particular, besides promoting wise use of the resource on the lines of RAMSAR convention, in 10 districts of Eastern Uttar Pradesh.
-We have created 485 sq km of artificial reef area to help conserve the degraded Mithapur Reef, situated 12 km south of the Gulf of Kachchh.
-We have also acquired a species-rich mangrove habitat at Kunhimangalam village in Kerala as the hub for our Kannur Kandal (Mangrove Restoration) Project.
-In Meghalaya's Garo Hills, we're community-based encouraging protection to rewild and restore degrading forest patches connect important habitats of Garo Green Spine.
-Till dat, the communties have set aside and protected close to 5,200 hectares of land as 35 Village Reserve Forests (VRFs) under the Garo Hills District (Forest) Act, 1958.
-In addition to this, 400+ ha of degraded forest patches has been restored through plantation and Assisted Natural Regeneration (ANR) with over 4,45,205 standing trees.
+SINCE ONLY 14 PERCENT of India's total forest area is currently under the Protected Area network, we also work to secure critical habitats outside this network, especially biological linkages, wetlands, grasslands, Important Bird Areas and sacred groves.

+We're collaborating with local communities to monitor and protect Important Sarus Wetland Sites in easternUP.We'vecreated400artificial reefs to help conserve the degraded Mithapur Reef, situated 12 km south of the Gulf of Kachchh.
+We've also acquired a species-rich mangrove habitat at Kunhimangalam village in Kerala as the hub for our Kannur Kandal (Mangrove Restoration) Project.

+In Meghalaya's Garo Hills, we're encouraging community-based protection to rewild swatches of tribal land and reconnect the fragmented Garo Green Spine, securing canopy connectivity for hoolock gibbons and migratory corridors for elephants.

+WITH THE CONTINUING degradation and fragmentation of wild habitats, securing the remaining tenuous habitat connections that allow wildlife to move between protected forests safely, without coming into conflict with humans, has emerged as a conservation priority.

-WTI has assisted in the voluntary relocation of villagers to secure the Kalapahar-Daigrung Elephant Corridor in Assam.
-We've worked with international and local partners to secure the Thirunelli-Kudrakote Elephant Corridor, a vital habitat contiguity in Kerala, Western Ghats.
+Thus, under our umbrella Right of Passage project, we've assisted in the voluntary relocation of villagers to secure the Kalapahar-Daigrung Elephant Corridor in Assam.
+We've worked with international and local partners to secure the Thirunelli-Kudrakote Elephant Corridor, a vital habitat contiguity in the Western Ghats.
 By helping to free the Chilla-Motichur Elephant Corridor of human habitation, we've helped initiate the first step in reestablishing a crucial link in the Terai Arc landscape.

 In Vidarbha, where one of India's largest tiger populations lives cheek-by-jowl with a growing human population, we've played an important role in the notification of Navegaon-Nagzira Tiger Reserve - a wildlife corridor that allows big cats to disperse between Protected Areas.

-We've established a network of 22 teams across 52 corridors, comprising local individuals and organisations, our Green Corridor Champions (GCCs), to protect wildlife corridors across the country.
+We've also established an ever-expanding network of local individuals and organisations, our Green Corridor Champions, to help monitor wildlife corridors across the country.